 Annual OPEB Cost and Net OPEB Obligation.
-The College's annual OPEB cost (expense), which includes the Charter School is calculated based on the annual required contribution (ARC), an amount actuarially determined in accordance with parameters of Governmental Accounting Standards Board Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
+The College's annual OPEB cost (expense) is calculated based on the annual required contribution (ARC), an amount actuarially determined in accordance with parameters of Governmental Accounting Standards Board Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
 The ARC represents a level of funding that if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded actuarial liabilities over a period not to exceed 30 years.
-For the fiscal year 2010-11 the annual OPEB cost and liability for the Charter School is recorded in the College's financial statements.
+For the fiscal year 2011-12, the annual OPEB cost and liability for the Charter School is recorded in the College's financial statements.